What are the opportunities in Radiologic Techonology?

 - Another option for Technologists as employment.

-- Terminally ill patients could chose the facility of their choice to be cared for.
+- 1970's terminally ill patients could chose the facility of their choice to be cared for.

-- A physician may order an x-ray patient usually done through a portable service to come to patients home.
+- On occasion a physician may order an x-ray patient.
+Usually done through a portable service to come to patients home.

 Mental Health Facilities